Qlefia/immoassist-agent/README.md

     - **Concept:** Implement `after_agent_callback` functions for tasks that need to happen after an agent runs, such as cleaning up the final text, standardizing formatting, or logging analytics data.
     - **Benefit:** Separates the core agent logic from "side-effect" tasks like formatting and logging, making the code cleaner.

+## Support & Contributing

+### Getting Help

+- **Documentation**: Comprehensive documentation is available in the project wiki
+- **Issues**: Report bugs and feature requests through GitHub Issues
+- **Discussions**: Join community discussions for questions and ideas

+### Contributing

+We welcome contributions from the community.
+Please see our contributing guidelines for:

+- Code style and standards
+- Testing requirements
+- Pull request process
+- Development setup

+### License

+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 ---

-**ImmoAssist** - Your trusted AI advisor for German real estate investments.
+**ImmoAssist** - Your trusted AI advisor for German real estate investments with advanced AI-powered search and knowledge retrieval capabilities.